Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

     - BUT EITHER: Give it a **Relative location** that is offset a bit from 0,0,0 ...
     - ...
 OR: leave Relative location blank, in order to use absolute location, but make sure the POI's GPS is a bit away from the base GPS of the layer.
     - Otherwise, the Capsule or BlueSphere will be exactly on top of you, and since you are inside it, you won't see anything!
+    - The example below has no Relative location entered.
+It therefore is using the absolute GPS position of the Lat/Lon, which I moved slightly away from its original position at the layer base GPS.
   - **URL for asset bundle:** This MUST be in this form (i.e. without "http://www.") **hiddenhistoriesjtown.org/artists/ExampleArtist/AssetBundles/exampleassetbundle.ace** where "ExampleArtist" is the name of your porPOIse account.
   - **Prefab name:** Use one of the prefabs named in your **exampleassetbundle.manifest** file.
 NOTE: the spelling must be EXACTLY the same, including capital/lower case, etc., but without the .prefab ending.